khuynh92/34-asynchronous-actions/README.md

 # LAB 34-asynchronous-actions

 This project is the front end side for LAB-14.
-This can be run locally or on Heroku
+Lab 34 demo can be seen on the heroku link above, or downloaded to be run locally.

+This project utilizes MONGODB as a database for storing pizzas, and React for the front facing app.

 ## To install
 Download this repo and in the root directory, type in to the CLI `npm i` to install all dependencies